berryq460/TKHFinalProjectPhase1/README.md

  Goal -> create an autocomplete search bar where the user inputs a plant name, finds out about the species, location on the map, and the weather of that environment that makes this location a prime area for growth for that plant.

 ## Project Designed by: _Quiana Berry (Project Lead) x Katherine Fernandez (UI/UX)_
->**“The environment is where we all meet; where we all have a mutual interest; it is the one thing all of us share.”
--Lady Bird Johnson**

 **Quiana Berry- Amazon Forest- Iquitos, Peru**          |  **Katherine Fernandez- DR** :-------------------------:|:-------------------------: